|

 -

-Agenda setting (mild effect in known areas of low emotion)
+Agenda setting (a mild effect in areas the public knows and are of low emotional

 -

-Amplification of views already held on all sides of an issue.
+by members of the public on all sides of an issue.

 -